Felix WANKEL

 direction in the longitudinal axis thereof;

-3. that these slide strips themselves stand free which means that
+3. that these slide strips themselves stand free which means

-strips can flow unhindered laterally thereof;
+displaced by the strips can flow unhindered laterally thereof;

 4. that the slide strips among themselves leave open gaps

-extending in a grill or grate manner among themselves extending in
+extending in a grill or grate manner among themselves extending

-travel direction.
+in travel direction.
 The slide surface or slide surfaces are

-dissolved according in a grate or grill of parallel strips so that
+dissolved according in a grate or grill of parallel strips so

-the water displayed by the strips can escape laterally and
+that the water displayed by the strips can escape laterally and

 upwardly through the grill or grate gap.
 The slide surfaces need